 Today I still maintain the main taginfo site for the OSM community.

 In May 2012 I started OpenStreetMapData.com where I offer some OSM derived data for download.
-Currently the download is free, but I ask for donations.
-In the future I might expand this service.

 I have given a few interviews about OpenStreetMap.
 As far as I know these are the only ones still online: